CHRIST CHURCH CATHEDRAL CHOIR

-"Boarders develop independence within the family ethos of the house." - ISI Report 2017
+"Boarders develop independence within the family ethos of the house"

 It is usual for boys to gain major awards to their senior schools on leaving us.
 In order to fulfil their commitments all Choristers live together in the School’s main building where they have charming dormitories and pleasant communal areas.
 They are cared for by a resident Housemaster and Matrons.

-All Cathedral Choristers receive a bursary equivalent to two thirds of fees to support their education at Christ Church Cathedral School and in cases of genuine hardship additional, means-tested fee remission may be available up to 100%.
+All Cathedral Choristers receive a bursary equivalent to two thirds of fees to support their education at CCCS and in cases of genuine hardship additional, means-tested fee remission may be available up to 100%.
 The Bursar can also provide information about a range of charities (such as the Ouseley Trust) willing to support Choristerships by means of annual grants.

 On joining the School and the Choir, boys become probationers in the Cathedral Choir, attending all practices and services but going home after school on Friday (3.50 pm) each weekend, to return by supper time on Sunday (i.e. by 6.00 pm).
 Probationers are usually made up to Full Choristers a year after joining in the Michaelmas (autumn) term.